nano1111111/Solidify_SlimeVR/README.md

 # Solidify SlimeVR Tracker

-This is for the Solidify PCB which has been inspired by the Hyperion SlimeVR tracker.
+Inspired by the Hyperion SlimeVR tracker.
 I have designed it with a fitting case so you can order all the parts and assemble it directly.